Heterotruncatella

 In 2020, black spot needle blight was found on hundreds of Pinus sylvestris var. mongolica trees in four forest farms in northeastern China.
 It first appeared on the upper part of the needles, and then the needles became withered and gradually showed light black spots, although they still remained green.
 As the fungal disease progressed, the needles eventually died and turned gray with many dark black spots.
 The fungus was identified as Heterotruncatella spartii based on morphology and molecular methods.

 Distribution

-It is has a scattered distribution, found in parts of South America, Europe, southern Africa, China, and Australia.
+It has a scattered distribution, found in parts of South America, Europe, southern Africa, China, and Australia.